fBravoBravo/BizAwayTechChallenge/README.md

 - Github: github.com/fBravoBravo
 - Linkedin: linkedin.com/in/fbravobravo

-# How to run
+# Running the project

+## Spinning up the server

 - Make sure to be using the specified node version (19.0.0 LTS).
+- Add the API key (BizAway's endpoint API key) to the env file as specified in `.example.env`.
 - clone the project.
 - Run npm install in the root of the project.
 - Run `sudo npm run start`

 This steps will spin up the server and it will be ready to start recieving requests.

-# How to run the tests
+## Running the tests

 - Spin up the server using the steps describe above.
 - Run `npm run test`

+## Making calls to the API

 # Documentation